Last updated on May 12, 2021

 New Delhi-based publisher S Chand & Company came up with its IPO in April 2017 and got listed on 9 May.
 The company, backed by private equity firms Everstone Capital and World Bank’s International Finance Corporation (IFC), had its IPO subscribed a massive 59.2X.
 At listing, shares opened at INR700 per share with gains of 4.5% from IPO price of INR670 per share.
 Although the stock slid in the next few hours, it still closed the day with a gain of 0.9%.
-However, the subsequent days were painful for investors as the stock had just started its journey of poor IPO performance.
+However, the subsequent days were painful for investors as S Chand stock performance started on a roller coaster ride that only went down!

 By the end of the first week since listing, the stock had lost 8.2% of its value but the losses further ballooned to 25% by the end of 6 weeks.
 Shares held by anchor investors are subject to a lock-in of 30 days from the date of allotment and thus, the timeframe of 6 weeks presents a realistic picture of price discovery following the selling pressure.